 Generations On Your Team

 Each generation has lived through unique times that shaped their worldviews.
-In order to build a positive environment for your agents, you must understand the influences that defined each generation.
+In order to build a positive work environment for your agents, you must understand the influences that defined each generation.

 Generational Influences and Experiences